 With your subscription, you also get a 30-day money-back guarantee.
 This is more or less the industry standard, though the number of days can be less in some cases.
 To order a plan, you have to enter your email, full name, postal code, and country.
 Apart from the usual Credit or Debit Cards, PayPal, and Wire transfer, F-Secure also offers Check/Money order and PayNearMe for users in the US.

 We also need to mention that different rules apply when buying this VPN from other sources (Google Play and Apple Store).
 Make sure you know what you’re signing up for.
 You may not get support for a product bought from other sources than the official website.

 This VPN solution can satisfy any novice VPN user.
 If you want to spoof your virtual location, read content or stream videos from restricted websites (unless it’s Netflix), or secure public WiFis, then bingo!
 You’ve got yourself a good and relatively reliable VPN service for a low price.

 The Finland base should be alright for your privacy concerns.
 But this company seems too willing to share information with the authorities.
 The advertising practices are also questionable because affiliates can track your online activities.

 On the positive side, though, we must mention that F-Secure Freedome doesn’t leak.
 For some, this may be more important than whether the provider shares data with authorities when forced by law.

 Taking everything into account, our F-Secure Freedome review has concluded that this is a relatively secure and private VPN.
 You can certainly access geo-restricted websites, stream HD videos, and protect yourself on public WiFis.
 In more heavily censored countries like China, you may have to forget about using F-Secure Freedome.
-If you need serious protection and a versatile service, we suggest that you read our best VPN services page.
+If you need serious protection and a versatile service, many VPNs around that are better than F-Secure Freedome.